jeffrafter/jeffrafter.github.io/content/blog/express-and-aws/index.md

 - `cookieParser()`: parses any cookie headers sent to our application
 - `helmet()`: introduces a set of security-related middleware including default content security policies
 - `cors({ credentials: true })`: allows our API to be called from other domains by returning correct Cross-Origin Resource Sharing responses

-We are also using an AWS specific middleware for reading the event context.
-The default handler for an AWS Lambda function includes a context associated with the event that triggered it (in our case a request sent to the API Gateway).
-This context includes useful information like the route, the request headers and AWS specific information such as the currently authenticated AWS Cognito user.
-The `awsServerlessExpressMiddleware` reads that context and assigns the corresponding `express` properties.
-We won't need this while in development mode.

 The routes - or paths - that your API handles can also be treated as middleware.
 We'll store those in a separate folder so that we can keep the logic separate.
 For now, we've included them in our application in the correct order.
 We want to process all of our routes _after_ our security middleware and serverless middleware and _before_ any of our error handling middleware.